carpentries/instructor-training/_extras/members.md

 * Information about software/hardware requirements for the training, preparatory homework, and video-conference connection information will be provided one week before the event.

-* The [schedule](http://carpentries.github.io/instructor-training/#schedule) includes a lunch break as well as two coffee breaks throughout the day.
+* The [schedule](http://carpentries.github.io/instructor-training/#schedule) includes a lunch break as well as two shorter breaks in the morning and afternoon.

 ## What to expect after the event: